visgl/math.gl/docs/modules/expressions/api-reference/expression-eval.md

 `ExpressionEvaluationOptions` currently supports:

+- `registry?: ExpressionFunctionRegistry`
 - `libraries?: ExpressionFunctionLibrary[]`

 Each library is a `Record<string, ExpressionFunction>`.
-Libraries are merged left-to-right.
+Registry functions have the lowest precedence.
+Libraries are then merged left-to-right.
 A later library replaces same-named functions in an earlier library, and values supplied in the evaluation context take final precedence.

 ```ts
 import {